 In 1952 this later famous Guerilla Leader was just a 23-year-old non-political medical student living in Argentina.
 He and his friend Alberto Granado, a biochemist, set out on a motorcycle adventure trek that would take them nine months to ride from Argentina to Miami.

-They passed northwards through Chile, Peru, Colombia, Venezuela.
+They passed northwards through Chile, Peru, Colombia, and Venezuela.
 Finally, returning to Buenos Aires again.
 When the trip finished, they discovered they had journeyed over 270 days, an impressive distance of 11,722 miles (18,865 Km).

 And not all by motorbike alone, they had to resort to every mode of transport available at that time.
 The motorbike only got them to Chile.

-Author’s Note: Che and Alberto had a wicked sense of humour and were willing creators of audacious pranks.
+Author’s Note: Che and Alberto had a wicked sense of humor and were willing creators of audacious pranks.
 On one occasion, they introduced themselves as internationally renowned leprosy experts.
 A local reporter wrote of them in his newspaper, and our heroes made good use of the paper clippings.

 On another occasion.
 They were chased out of town by an angry mob after discovering that Che attempted the seduction of a married woman.

 His political consciousness started to stir as he entered Chile, a copper mining country.
-Where he encountered an increase in exploitation, injustice, suffering and poverty,
+Where he encountered an increase in exploitation, injustice, suffering, and poverty,

 While they were visiting Chile’s primary source of income, the large open-pit copper mine at Chuquicamata.
 They met a homeless couple searching for mining work.
 Their communist leanings made an instant impression on Che.
 Also, as I said earlier in Chile.
 The “La Ponderosa” motorcycle broke down, leaving them no choice but to hitchhike the rest of their journey.

-When they were in Peru, they discovered the descendants of the old Inca civilisation, often seeing them riding in trucks with their animals.
+When they were in Peru, they discovered the descendants of the old Inca civilization, often seeing them riding in trucks with their animals.
 Che and Alberto were always happy to accompany them and felt a closeness with many indigenous people.